spack/spack/deploy/docs/deploy_bb5.md

 developed by BlueBrain.
 Version specifications are only required if the deployed version should be static and not change with updates to the package file.
+Please ensure that:

+* If a module is required, the list `spack:modules:tcl:whitelist` contains the name of the package (no version information required normally)
+* The package name is listed under `spack:specs` with required variants or special dependencies.

 If there are dependencies used in a broader scope/by several software packages, consider adding them to one of the following steps in the